UniversalDependencies/docs/_fi-feat/Case.md

 ### `Ins`: instructive

-Roughly corresponds to the English *my means of* or *with the aid of*.
+Roughly corresponds to the English *by means of* or *with the aid of*.

 Examples: